-Tuition & Required Fee Assessed = 100% After the Fifth Week of Semester Through the Last Day of Semester:
+After the Fifth Week of Semester Tuition Through the Last Day of Semester: If Applie

-If Applicable, Room & Board Assessed = 100%
+Tuition & Required Fee Assessed = 100% If Applicable, Room & Board Assessed = 100%

-- Official Withdrawal Date = Date upon which a student processes formal withdrawal paperwork with his/her Academic Dean's office. - Non-refundable tuition deposit will be credited as payment against any balance due; any remaining tuition deposit balance will be forfeited (if assessed charges do not exceed).
+- Official Withdrawal Date = Date upon which a student processes formal withdrawal paperwork with office the College of Graduate and Professional Studies (graduate students) or the Office of the Registrar (undergraduate students). - Non-refundable tuition deposit will be credited as payment against any balance due; any remaining tuition deposit balance will be forfeited (if assessed charges do not exceed).